Turner Syndrome (Monosomy X) in Children

 the X chromosome missing.
 When only part of an X chromosome is missing (deletion),

-a girl with the syndrome will usually have milder signs of TS.
-The features of TS
+a girl with the syndrome will often have milder signs of TS.
+The features of TS depend

 What are the symptoms of TS in a child?